 Through the same grant, we are also providing capacity-building support for the Take My Hand center through a wide array of technical workshops and training for the special education trainers and sensory integration therapists, as well as general PSS support (individual and group sessions, referrals for specialized MH and GBV support) for the wider Syrian refugee communities in Istanbul, Gaziantep, and Kilis and MHPSS capacity building training in CBT, trauma treatment, and group intervention.

 As part of our steadfast commitment to supporting medical workers inside Syria, SAMS continues to lead hands-on workshops and training to ensure that our personnel have access to the most up-to-date innovations and patient management practices in the field of medicine.

-Since September 2017, SAMS has supported El-Emel Hospital in Reyhanli, Turkey.
-It is the only hospital run mainly by Syrian NGOs and Syrian doctors with prior approval from the Turkish authorities.
-The hospital provides primary health and specialized care- including GI endoscopy, ENT, trauma, specialized surgeries, and more- for free to Syrian refugee patients.
-From September- December 2017, SAMS supported 19 medical workers and provided 11,151 medical services, including 1,500 minor surgeries, 444 major surgeries, and 6,236 PHC services.
+From 2015 until 2017, SAMS supported El-Emel Hospital in Reyhanli.
+It was the only hospital run mainly by private medical groups and Syrian doctors with prior approval from the Turkish authorities.
+The hospital provided primary health and specialized care, including GI endoscopy, ENT, trauma, and specialized surgeries, for free to Syrian refugee patients.

-Additionally, SAMS organizes and facilitates medical missions to El-Emel Hospital in 2017, bringing highly-skilled medical professionals and surgeons from the U.S. and abroad to treat complicated surgical cases.
-These missions benefitted 141 Syrian refugees who underwent surgeries.
+Additionally, SAMS organized and facilitates medical missions to El-Emel Hospital in 2017, bringing highly skilled medical professionals and surgeons from the U.S. and abroad to treat complicated surgical cases.